-A tentative three year labor agreement has been reached between the District and UTLA that provides for a one year 6% salary increase retroactive to July 1, 2006, with salary re-openers in Fiscal Years 2007-08 and 2008-09.
-The District has sufficient resources in its Fiscal Year 2006-07 Final Adopted Budget to meet its obligations with respect to the salary increase portion of the three year labor agreement and also expects to maintain the 5% reserve required under the District's reserves policy.
+A three year labor agreement has been reached between the District and UTLA and AALA that provides for a one year 6% salary increase retroactive to July 1, 2006, with salary re-openers in Fiscal Years 2007-08 and 2008-09.
+The District has settled with a majority of the other bargaining units for Fiscal Year 2006-07 for a one year 6% salary increase; although negotiations with SEIU - Local 99 have not been completed; employees in the school police bargaining unit received a 10% salary increase for Fiscal Year 2006-2007.
+In addition, the District agreed to pay the 1.5% increase in health care costs for employees in these bargaining units.
+The District has sufficient resources in its Fiscal Year 2006-07 Final Adopted Budget and Fiscal Year 2007-08 Final Adopted Budget to meet its obligations with respect to the salary increase portion of the three year labor agreement and also expects to maintain the 5% reserve required under the District's reserves policy.

-Collective bargaining with the District's other unions regarding salaries is in process.
+Collective bargaining with the District's unions regarding salaries and health care is in process and negotiations will continue in Fiscal Year 2007-08.